idle-meerkat/sdevwiki-fork/ACL.md

 To delete all rules from a specific qdisk, use the following command:
 `$ sudo tc filter del dev sw1p1 root`

-If an ACL is not going to be used anymore on the switchdev interface, use the following command to destroy the qdisc with all rules attached to it:
+If an ACL is not going to be used anymore on the Switchdev interface, use the following command to destroy the qdisc with all rules attached to it:
 `$ sudo tc qdisc del dev sw1p1 parent ffff:`

 ## <a id="acl-actions"></a>Supported Actions, Keys and Rules